top of page

 Minimum number of students: 2

-Description of the general class: Some prior knowledge of Spanish would be very helpful in this class, but it is not a requirement.
-Each class will include some conversation time followed by fun hands-on activities and games that teach new vocabulary.
+Description of the general class: Each class will include some conversation time followed by fun hands-on activities and games that teach new vocabulary.
 Each week, we will review previous vocabulary terms, then add new ones and practice them through conversation.
 The class will teach students to recognize common Spanish expressions, greetings and simple conversational words and how to respond appropriately in Spanish.
 There will be very little written work and an occasional craft project when it applies to that week’s vocabulary.
 Spanish grammar will not be taught.

 Description of enrichment or homework activities: No written homework will be assigned.
-However, students are strongly encouraged to practice their vocabulary each week.
+However,

-APOLOGIA ANATOMY/ASTRONOMY 3rd-5th
+APOLOGIA Earth Science 3rd-5th

 Teacher: Shazia Lackey